 - UofT applicants must upload their electronic transcript but are not required to arrange for an official transcript to be mailed to the MScSM Program Office.
 The Admissions Committee will download an official UofT transcript when we begin our review (which can take a few weeks after an application is in the Under Review status).

-- Please note that, during these COVID times, not all universities are able to mail hard copy transcripts.
+- Please note that, during these COVID and post-COVID times, not all universities are able to mail hard copy transcripts.
 We understand this and will certainly accept an electronic copy of official transcripts that are emailed through a secure system, directly to our Program (emailed from the university authorized person like a Registrar, not the applicant!).
-If your university is only forwarding emailed official transcripts at this time - that is fine - please have them email it to us at firstname.lastname@example.org or email@example.com
+If your university is only forwarding emailed official transcripts at this time - that is fine - please have them email it to us at firstname.lastname@example.org

-- Please email the Program Coordinator at firstname.lastname@example.org with any questions regarding transcripts.
+- Please email the Program Coordinator at email@example.com with any questions regarding transcripts.
 Our full mailing address is listed under the "Contact Us" section of this website.
-Do not send trancripts to any other UofT mailing address except the MScSM Program Office at the Mississauga Campus of UofT.
+Do not send transcripts to any other UofT mailing address except the MScSM Program Office at the Mississauga Campus of UofT.
 Sending it to any other department or campus will delay processing your application.
-If you are unsure of our mailing address, please email email@example.com.
+If you are unsure of our mailing address, please email firstname.lastname@example.org.
 This is a large campus with many departments and it is vital that the correct and full mailing address is listed.

 - For UofT applicants, you are required to upload your unofficial transcript to the online application system however, we can download your official UofT transcript, once your application is complete and we are in the process of reviewing it (not before).